sajeedkannoje/cae-roster/README.md

 Take a look at the API documentation to understand the available endpoints: [damco-cae-import.apidog.io](https://damco-cae-import.apidog.io/)

+### To run unit tests for the import functionality, execute the following commands:

+    php artisan test

-Run the laravel development server
+## Run the laravel development server

     php artisan serve